prcore/docs/content/workflow/get-prescriptions/_index.md

 ## Example prescriptions

-Below is an example of the `event.data` object that is received from the SSE endpoint.
+Below is an example of the `event.data' object received from the SSE endpoint.

-The `case_completed` is a boolean value that indicates whether the case is completed.
+The `case_completed` is a boolean value indicating whether the case is complete.
 If the case is completed, then the `prescriptions` array will be empty.

+Note that this is a list, which means it can contain multiple events, especially when you're connecting to the SSE endpoint for the first time, as there may be some events already in the queue.

 ```json
 [